 How Can Negative Comments on LinkedIn Damage Your Reputation?

-Negative comments on LinkedIn can have a serious impact on your personal brand and professional reputation.
+Negative comments on LinkedIn can seriously impact your personal brand and professional reputation.

 When potential employers, colleagues, or business partners come across a negative comment about you on LinkedIn, it can create a negative first impression and damage your credibility.
 It can also lead to losing trust and respect from your network.